AlexHung123/ai-agent/README.md

 3. After cloning, navigate to the directory containing the project files.

 4. Rename the `sample.config.toml` file to `config.toml`.
-For Docker setups, you need only fill in the following fields:
+Configure the following fields based on your preferred LLM provider:

    - `OPENAI`: Your OpenAI API key. **You only need to fill this if you wish to use OpenAI's models**.
-   - `CUSTOM_OPENAI`: Your OpenAI-API-compliant local server URL, model name, and API key.
-You should run your local server with host set to `0.0.0.0`, take note of which port number it is running on, and then use that port number to set `API_URL = http://host.docker.internal:PORT_NUMBER`.
-You must specify the model name, such as `MODEL_NAME = "unsloth/DeepSeek-R1-0528-Qwen3-8B-GGUF:Q4_K_XL"`.
-Finally, set `API_KEY` to the appropriate value.
-If you have not defined an API key, just put anything you want in-between the quotation marks: `API_KEY = "whatever-you-want-but-not-blank"` **You only need to configure these settings if you want to use a local OpenAI-compliant server, such as Llama.cpp's [`llama-server`](https://github.com/ggml-org/llama.cpp/blob/master/tools/server/README.md)**.
+   - `CUSTOM_OPENAI`: Your OpenAI-API-compliant local server URL, model name, and API key. **You only need to configure these settings if you want to use a local OpenAI-compliant server**.
-   - `OLLAMA`: Your Ollama API URL.
-You should enter it as `http://host.docker.internal:PORT_NUMBER`.
-If you installed Ollama on port 11434, use `http://host.docker.internal:11434`.
-For other ports, adjust accordingly. **You need to fill this if you wish to use Ollama's models instead of OpenAI's**.
+   - `OLLAMA`: Your Ollama API URL. **You need to fill this if you wish to use Ollama's models**.
-   - `LEMONADE`: Your Lemonade API URL.
-Since Lemonade runs directly on your local machine (not in Docker), you should enter it as `http://host.docker.internal:PORT_NUMBER`.
-If you installed Lemonade on port 8000, use `http://host.docker.internal:8000`.
-For other ports, adjust accordingly. **You need to fill this if you wish to use Lemonade's models**.
-   - `GROQ`: Your Groq API key. **You only need to fill this if you wish to use Groq's hosted models**.`
+   - `GROQ`: Your Groq API key. **You only need to fill this if you wish to use Groq's hosted models**.
    - `ANTHROPIC`: Your Anthropic API key. **You only need to fill this if you wish to use Anthropic models**.
    - `Gemini`: Your Gemini API key. **You only need to fill this if you wish to use Google's models**.
    - `DEEPSEEK`: Your Deepseek API key. **Only needed if you want Deepseek models.**